j0yzhu/j0yzhu/README.md

 ### ₊˚ʚ 🌱 ₊˚✧ ﾟ.
 Areas I’m Exploring:

 - Building more polished mobile and web UIs
 - Cloud deployment and DevOps fundamentals
+- AI/ML
+- Cybersecurity
 - API design and backend performance
 - Building products that make a real impact